 “Transactional Records Access Clearinghouse: “”The Immigration Court backlog continues to rise.
-As of February 28, 2019, .
+As of February 28, 2019, the number of pending cases on the court’s active docket topped eight hundred and fifty-five thousand (855,807) cases.
 This is an increase of over three hundred thousand (313,396) pending cases over the backlog at the end of January 2017 when President Trump took office.
 This figure does not include the over three hundred thousand previously completed cases that EOIR placed back on the “”pending”” rolls that have not yet been put onto the active docket.

 Recent family arrivals now represent just 4 percent of the current court’s backlog.
 Since September 2018 when tracking of family units began, about one out of every four newly initiated filings recorded by the Immigration Court have been designated by DHS as “”family unit”” cases.
 The actual number of families involved were less than half this since each parent and each child are counted as separate “”court cases”” even though many are likely to be heard together and resolved as one consolidated family unit.
 There has been no systematic accounting of how many cases involving families arriving at the border will involve Immigration Court proceedings in their resolution.
 Families arriving at the border do not automatically have the right to file for asylum in Immigration Court.
 Thus far, the number of families apprehended by the Border Patrol or detained at ports of entry dwarf the actual number of these cases that have made their way to Immigration Court.”